rbarker-dev/hedera-audit-setup/audit_template.md

   - electron
   - github actions
   - etc.
+- [ ] DCO-2 is configured as the DCO check

 ### Security Checks in Repo
 - [ ] Secrets Management In Workflow Files (`/.github/workflows/`)